TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-operation-serviceunavailable.md

 	cloudEnvironments="public"
 />

-# Operation is failed because subscription is in registration process.
+# Our service is not available in this region because the region is locked down.

 <!--issueDescription-->

 Thank you for contacting Microsoft support team.
-During our investigation we found that your operation failed because your subscription is still in registration process.
+Our service is currently not available in this region.

 <!--/issueDescription-->

 ## **Recommended Steps**

-This issue should be transient, please retry your operation later.
+Please try other nearby regions.

 ## **Recommended Documents**
 * [Azure Database for PostgreSQL](https://azure.microsoft.com/services/postgresql/)